Valerie Eliot: Personal life

 One of Valerie Eliot's most lucrative decisions as executor was granting permission for a stage musical to be based on her husband's work Old Possum's Book of Practical Cats.
 This became the hit Andrew Lloyd Webber musical Cats.
-With her portion of the proceeds Valerie Eliot established "Old Possum's Practical Trust" – a literary registered charity – and funded the T.S.
-Eliot Prize, given annually and worth £15,000.
+With her portion of the proceeds Valerie Eliot established "Old Possum's Practical Trust" – a literary registered charity – and funded the T. S. Eliot Prize, given annually and worth £15,000.

+In 1972 she won the Rose Mary Crawshay Prize for The Waste Land: Facsimile and Manuscripts of the Original Drafts.
 At the 1983 Tony Awards, Valerie Eliot accepted her husband's posthumous Tony Award for Best Book of a Musical for Cats.
+The letters were shortlisted for the 1988 National Book Critics Circle Award for Biography.

 In late 2009, the second volume of Eliot's letters was published.
 The third volume, edited by Valerie Eliot and John Haffenden, followed in July 2012.

 Valerie Eliot died on 9 November 2012 at her home in London.
 She was 86 years old.

-She was a godparent to Marcus du Sautoy.
+She was a godparent to the mathematician Marcus du Sautoy.